Finland: Climate

+Finland is ranked 4th in Environmental Performance Index for year 2024.
+This Index combines various indicators around known issues around the world and measures how good they fit in among each countries on a scale.
+Finland scores good in parameters like Climate Change Mitigation, Waste Management, Air pollution, Air quality etc.

 Government and politics

+Modern Finnish values are rooted in egalitarian ideals.
+The country maintains a Nordic welfare model with significant state intervention in critical economic sectors.
+Robust LGBT rights, strong efforts to eliminate poverty, broad protections for women's rights, secularism, and environmentalism are indicators of its political and cultural values.
+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Finland performs in the high range on overall democratic measures, with particular strengths in political participation, including inclusive freedom of movement, freedom of movement and elected government.

 Constitution

 The Constitution of Finland defines the political system; Finland is a parliamentary republic within the framework of a representative democracy.
 The Prime Minister is the country's most powerful person.
-The current version of the constitution was enacted on 1 March 2000 and was amended on 1 March 2012.
 Citizens can run and vote in parliamentary, municipal, presidential, and European Union elections.

 President

 Finland's head of state is the President of the Republic.
-Finland has had for most of its independence a semi-presidential system of government, but in the last few decades the powers of the President have been diminished, and the country is now considered a parliamentary republic.
-A new constitution enacted in 2000, have made the presidency a primarily ceremonial office that appoints the Prime Minister as elected by Parliament, appoints and dismisses the other ministers of the Finnish Government on the recommendation of the Prime Minister, opens parliamentary sessions, and confers state honors.
-Nevertheless, the President remains responsible for Finland's foreign relations, including the making of war and peace, but excluding matters related to the European Union.
-Moreover, the President exercises supreme command over the Finnish Defence Forces as commander-in-chief.
-In the exercise of his or her foreign and defense powers, the President is required to consult the Finnish Government, but the Government's advice is not binding.
-In addition, the President has several domestic reserve powers, including the authority to veto legislation, to grant pardons, and to appoint several public officials, such as Finnish ambassadors or the Chancellor of Justice, among others.
-The President is also required by the Constitution to dismiss individual ministers or the entire Government upon a parliamentary vote of no confidence.
+Finland had, for most of its independence a semi-presidential system of government, but in the last few decades the powers of the president have become more circumscribed, and consequently the country is now considered a parliamentary republic.
+A new constitution, enacted in 2000, made the presidency primarily a ceremonial office.
+The president appoints the prime minister as elected by Parliament, appoints and dismisses the other ministers of the Finnish Government on the recommendation of the prime minister, opens parliamentary sessions, and confers state honors.
+Nevertheless, the president remains responsible for Finland's foreign relations, including the making of war and peace, but excluding matters related to the European Union.
+Moreover, the president exercises supreme command over the Finnish Defence Forces as commander-in-chief.
+In the exercise of his or her foreign and defense powers, the president is required to consult the Finnish government, but the government's advice is not binding.
+In addition, the president has several domestic reserve powers, including the authority to veto legislation, to grant pardons, and to appoint several public officials.
+The president is also required by the Constitution to dismiss individual ministers or the entire government upon a parliamentary vote of no confidence.

-The President is directly elected via runoff voting for a maximum of two consecutive 6-year terms.
-The current president is Sauli Niinistö; he took office on 1 March 2012.
-Former presidents were K. J. Ståhlberg (1919–1925), L. K. Relander (1925–1931), P. E. Svinhufvud (1931–1937), Kyösti Kallio (1937–1940), Risto Ryti (1940–1944), C. G. E. Mannerheim (1944–1946), J. K. Paasikivi (1946–1956), Urho Kekkonen (1956–1982), Mauno Koivisto (1982–1994), Martti Ahtisaari (1994–2000), and Tarja Halonen (2000–2012).
+The president is directly elected via runoff voting and may serve for a maximum of two consecutive 6-year terms.
+The current president is Alexander Stubb, who took office on 1 March 2024.
+His predecessors were Kaarlo Juho Ståhlberg (1919–1925), Lauri Kristian Relander (1925–1931), Pehr Evind Svinhufvud (1931–1937), Kyösti Kallio (1937–1940), Risto Ryti (1940–1944), Carl Gustaf Emil Mannerheim (1944–1946), Juho Kusti Paasikivi (1946–1956), Urho Kekkonen (1956–1982), Mauno Koivisto (1982–1994), Martti Ahtisaari (1994–2000), Tarja Halonen (2000–2012), and Sauli Niinistö (2012–2024).